JonasLukasczyk/workbench/doc/cis_proposal.md

     - required: (x,y) [int, int] offset from its image's origin
         - when offset, the layer's contents may be outside the image's (w,h)

+**NOTE** a layer could also be defined as an image OR a set of re-colorable, compositable data.

 # Example

 - **image**